-The arrival of your baby turns your world upside down, but it’s not just the sheer volume of washing and lack of sleep that will take you by surprise.
-Relationships with pals who you’ve known for years can be affected too.
+The arrival of your baby turns your world upside down but it’s not just the extra washing and lack of sleep that will take you by surprise – relationships with friends you’ve known for years can be affected, too.

-“The basis of friendship is that we pick people who are like us and share our vulnerabilities,” says therapist Marisa Peer.
-“If you have a baby and your friend doesn’t, it can become difficult to relate to each other.”
+“The basis of friendship is that we pick people who are like us and share our vulnerabilities,” says therapist and relationships expert Marisa Peer.
+“So, if you have a baby and your friend doesn’t, it can suddenly become difficult to relate to each other.”

-It’s common for pre-baby friendships to go through a rough patch during this transition, but it doesn’t have to be the end.
+It’s common for friendships to go through a rough patch during this transition but it doesn’t have to be the end.
 “A good friendship can weather any storm,” says Marisa.
 “All it takes is time, attention and compromise.”

-There are many reasons why your relationship changes – the spare time you used to have for socialising is now reserved for your baby, and some of your childless friends may be envious, or feel they have less in common with you now.
-The only way to resolve the issue is to understand each other’s points of view.
+There are many reasons why your relationship with old friends changes: the spare time you used to have for socialising is now reserved for your baby, and some of your childless friends may be envious or feel they have less in common with you now.
+The only way to resolve the issue is to understand each other’s point of view.

-“It’s normal to feel left out by your social circle because your pre-baby friends will lack understanding of your new situation,” says Marisa.
-“Your baby takes precedence over everything, as it should, but the only way your friends will begin to ‘get’ your new life is if you make them an active part of it.”
+The only way your friends will begin to ‘get’ your new life is if you make them an active part of it.

 You may even find you enjoy living a social life vicariously through her!

-Girls’ night out – Few of us understand just how much motherhood changes our friendships until it’s actually happening.
-“Realising you haven’t spoken in months to those who you used to speak to on a daily basis can be difficult, but arranging to catch-up can change that,” explains Marisa.
-“Dedicate the little spare time you have to making sure old friendships flourish with regular shopping or coffee trips.
-But if you’re going out with a big group for drinks and a gossip, leave your baby with your partner or a sitter as your child will only distract you.”
-A meet-up once every two weeks should start to get your friendship back on track.
+Don't ditch the girls' meet ups.
+Few of us understand just how much motherhood changes our friendships until it’s actually happening.
+“Realising you haven’t spoken in months to those who you used to speak to on a daily basis can be difficult but arranging to catch-up can change that,” say Marisa.
+"Once you feel ready to leave your baby with your partner or a sitter for an afternoon or an evening, dedicate time you to making sure old friendships flourish with regular shopping or coffee trips or even a big group drink and gossip.”
+A meet-up once every two to three weeks should start to get your friendship back on track.

-Home visits – Having a chat while your pal bonds with the baby can start to pave the way for a less fractured relationship.
-“As best friends, it’s natural that you want her to be a part of your baby’s life.
-Make her godmother and arrange times she can pop round and have quality time with your little one,” says Marisa.
-But a wailing baby who just won’t settle can be difficult for a childless pal to handle, so chose your moments carefully.
-“Of course, if she becomes irritated with the noise it’ll upset you, but making sure that your child’s well rested and fed beforehand will ensure no awkward moments occur,” adds Marisa.
+Prepare as much as you can for home visits.
+Having a chat while your friend bonds with the baby can start to pave the way for a less fractured relationship.
+“As best friends, it’s natural that you want her to be a part of your baby’s life," says Marisa.
+"Arrange times she can pop round and have quality time with your little one but choose those times carefully for when your baby is generally most calm and quiet."